 - Head of the future one world religion who will help convince the world to worship the Beast as God (2Th 2:4; Rev 13:11-16).
 He will do this through the miracles, signs and wonders, the “Image of the Beast” and the “Mark of the Beast”.
-Scripture points to the final pope filling this role with his two horned mitre hat, claim to be the Vicar of Christ, and the clever deceptive teaching he puts out.
+Scripture points to the last pope filling this role with his two horned mitre hat, claim to be the Vicar of Christ, and the clever deceptive teaching he puts out.

-- Gog and Magog War
+- Gog Magog War